Bosnia and Herzegovina football league system: Cup competition

 The Bosnia and Herzegovina Football Cup usually starts in spring with qualification matches.
 Those matches are played between lower league clubs on canton (Federation of Bosnia and Herzegovina) or region (Republika Srpska) level.
 Best teams qualify to entity cups which are qualifying competitions for the national cup.

-In the first round of the national cup, 12 Premier League teams are joined by 12 teams from the First League of FBiH and 8 teams from the First League of RS.
+In the first round of the national cup, 10 Premier League teams are joined by most teams from the First League of FBiH and the First League of RS.